 I am available for contract aerospace writing work in the Orlando, Florida area or elsewhere in the U.S. via telecommuting.
 For additional details and reviews of my work, please check out my LinkedIn profile here.

 June 2006 – Present

-My background as a professional writer includes strategic communication, business development/proposals, marketing collateral, policy writing, and government relations writing, primarily for aerospace or other technical fields.
-I am at my best when working with complex engineering material that needs to be explained or promoted on a tight deadline and within specific length constraints.
-As a volunteer, I helped an ESL student improve her English to the point of shepherding her progress through writing half a dozen novel-length books.
-I have also served as a general resource and mentor for technical writers entering the field.
+My background as a professional writer includes strategic communication, business development/proposals, marketing collateral, policy writing, and government relations writing, primarily for aerospace or other technical organizations.
+I am at my best when “translating Engineerish into English” on a tight deadline and within specific length constraints.
+On my blog, Heroic Technical Writing, I offer insights and advice to aspiring and current technical communicators about the business of technical writing.